LDS-Data/lds-church-discipline/README.md

 ## To Merge

-* Martha Beck, sociologist, life coach, best-selling author, and columnist for O, The Oprah Magazine[64]
 * Arthur Gary Bishop, serial killer and child molester[65]
 * Jason Derek Brown, 489th fugitive to be placed on the FBI Ten Most Wanted list[66]
 * Ted Bundy convicted serial killer and rapist